is a solid bounded by closed surface every point of which is equidistant from a fixed point called the center.

 Properties of a Sphere

-- The intersection of two spherical surfaces is a circle whose plane is perpendicular to the line joining the centers of the surfaces and whose center is on that line.
+The intersection of two spherical surfaces is a circle whose plane is perpendicular to the line joining the centers of the spheres and whose center is on that line.
 (See figure to the right.)

 Formulas for a Sphere